 To help you prepare for the animation festival season, here's your guide to some of the biggest and best international animation festivals of Spring 2017!
 Find your favorite animated short, feature film, commercial animation, and even a great student film.
 Whatever your fancy, you'll find it in this 2017 Spring Animation Festival Guide.

-The Friday Animation Roundup: Why Do Cartoons Wear Gloves?
+Friday Roundup: Why Do Cartoons Wear Gloves?

 The gloves are coming off (literally) in this week's Friday Animation Roundup as we look at new trends in VR animation, examine the impact of animated shorts at the Oscars, and finally explore why so many of your favorite cartoons wear the same pair of white gloves.
 Animation is full of subtle influences, tropes, and trade secrets that are all part of why we love animation so much.

-4 Explainer Videos Hidden in Major Hollywood Movies
+4 Explainer Videos Hidden In Hollywood Movies

 Explainer videos—particularly animated explainers—are such an effective way to communicate a lot of information in a short time that they're practically a staple of big budget Hollywood's films.
 Don’t believe me?
 Here are just four examples of animated explainer videos that are essential to the success of some of the biggest movies of the past three decades.